 The accessibility plan shows how access is to be improved for students with disabilities, staff and visitors to the school in a given timeframe and anticipating the need to make reasonable adjustments to accommodate their needs where practicable.
-Following the audit in Appendix A the key actions are below:
+Following the audit in Appendix A the key actions are below:-

-Key Act tions Term Target Strategy Outcome Time Frame Goal Achieved

-Long Term • Improve the main entrance area to make it large and more accessible for all When finances allow versions of information Ensure tactile information is provided when necessary.
+Key A Key Actions Term Target Strategy Outcome Time Frame Goal Achieved Long Large print and brail versions of information to be made available if and when necessary.
+Ensure tactile information is provided when necessary.
 Ensure staff know how to access such materials.
-As and when required Signage across the school will be consistent, clear, well positioned and accessible to all. school By 09/2019
+As and when required